|

 The futuristic Las Vegas Monorail opened on December 24, 2004 ...its seven stations connecting the major Strip resorts.
 (Previously the monorail only stopped at Bally’s and the MGM Grand.)
 It was supposed to open early in 2004 but mechanical problems caused a delay of several months.
 The privately-funded monorail system is owned and operated by the non-profit Las Vegas Monorail Company.

-The 3.9-mile Z-shaped route stops at the (South Strip) MGM Grand; (Center Strip) Bally’s/Paris; Flamingo/Caesars Palace; Harrah’s/Imperial Palace and the (North Strip) Las Vegas Convention Center; Las Vegas Hilton; and the Sahara.
-A route map of the monorail can be found here.
-The new trains operate 7 days a week from 7 a.m. until 2 a.m. and make the entire run in about 15 minutes.
+The 3.9-mile Z-shaped route stops at the (South Strip) MGM Grand; (Center Strip) Bally’s/Paris; Flamingo/Caesars Palace; Harrah’s/LINQ and the (North Strip) Las Vegas Convention Center; Westgate; and the SLS.

 Hint!
-Take the strip bus or trolley – rather than the monorail – if you want to go to North Strip hotels other than the Sahara.
-It will save what can be a long walk from the Sahara.
+Take the Deuce strip bus – rather than the monorail – if you want to go to the downtown area.
 The monorail does not go downtown.

 The high-tech $650 million transportation system consists of up to nine air-conditioned trains of four cars ...each running on a single rail.
 Each train will seat 72 passengers with standing room for an additional 152 riders.
 It travels at a top speed of 50 mph and travels behind the hotels parallel to the east Las Vegas Strip corridor.
 Plans are to eventually extend the monorail into downtown on the North and to the airport on the South.